An interesting problem, how do you diagnose conditions for an astronaut in deep space?

 All the above and other advanced equipment we use share core benefits.
 They save time and cost of treatment, they are ideal for working on delicate parts of your skin, above all, medical care is improved.

 Our consultants naturally welcome the finest equipment, although the investment is about care.
-Our North London clinic wishes to offer the best to all who attend.
+Our team wish to offer the best to all who attend.